josephmisiti/awesome-machine-learning/README.md

 <a name="cpp-nlp"></a>
 #### Natural Language Processing

-* [BLLIP Parser](https://github.com/BLLIP/bllip-parser) - BLLIP Natural Language Parser (also known as the Charniak-Johnson parser)
+* [BLLIP Parser](https://github.com/BLLIP/bllip-parser) - BLLIP Natural Language Parser (also known as the Charniak-Johnson parser).
 * [colibri-core](https://github.com/proycon/colibri-core) - C++ library, command line tools, and Python binding for extracting and working with basic linguistic constructions such as n-grams and skipgrams in a quick and memory-efficient way.
 * [CRF++](https://taku910.github.io/crfpp/) - Open source implementation of Conditional Random Fields (CRFs) for segmenting/labeling sequential data & other Natural Language Processing tasks.
 * [CRFsuite](http://www.chokkan.org/software/crfsuite/) - CRFsuite is an implementation of Conditional Random Fields (CRFs) for labeling sequential data.